Quirinus/MXLU_Documentation/README.md

 - Add: Speed Calculator to the Characters (?) section, with explanations. http://www.medianxl.com/t5893-speed-mechanics-explained-updated-speedcalc
 - All other changes from the XV and XVc changelog.
 - (claygame) : do we really need 'armor looks' page?
-- Check/update: Are Yshari set items drillable for sockets?
-Check each of the set items; use as many jewels as the size of the item permits.
-Add a note under them if they are, and how many sockets.
 - Check/Add: Can Ring of Pride be cubed with MOs?
 What about (More) Luck or Lottery?
 Can Sigil of the 7 Deadly Sins be cubed for (More) Luck or Lottery recipes?
 - Add/Update: Quest Reference page with various stuff...
 - Athulua, Strategy / Abilities section needs updating.